 This is a next-level universal remote, with the only downside being the price tag to match.

 One For All URC7110

 If One For All's Contour remote isn't the one for you, perhaps consider the Essence model.

 In truth, it gives you a very similar package to its sibling, and that makes it another good option for those considering replacing their current clicker.

 Again, it'll work with any TV you can think of, remain very easy to set up and learn the functions of your old remote and copy them.

 You won't even need to aim that close to the TV, given the device is fitted with a 160-degree infrared lens - perfect for lazy days on the couch.

-For DirecTV users who need a replacement (or additional) remote to add to their setup, the RC66RX is a great pick.
+For DirecTV users who need a replacement and additional remote to add to their setup, the RC66RX 2 Pack has you covered.

 It works with most of the company's receivers when in IR mode, with the built-in RF feature also allowing it to control the R16, R22, H21, H22, H23, H24, HR21, HR22, HR23, HR24, HR34, and C31 without pointing at the receiver.